Partnerships with Indian tribes and nations in Arizona

-The work of First Things First is rooted in a profound respect for tribal sovereignty and a commitment to working in collaboration with tribes in Arizona to ensure that young children entering school in tribal communities are healthy and ready to succeed.
+The work of First Things First (FTF) is rooted in a profound respect for tribal sovereignty and a commitment to collaborating with tribes in Arizona to ensure young children entering school in tribal communities are healthy and ready to succeed.

-Federally recognized tribes in Arizona decide how they want to participate in the regional structure of FTF.
-Tribes can elect to have their lands designated as a separate regional partnership council – a tribal region – or they can elect to participate in the designated FTF region or regions in which their tribal lands are located – FTF regions affiliated with tribes.
-First Things First acknowledges self-governance as expressed by the right of tribes in Arizona to make their own determination whether or not to become their own FTF region.
-Nineteen tribes in Arizona have elected to participate in First Things First.
-In addition, every First Things First regional partnership council whose designated geographic area includes Tribal lands must have at least one Tribal representative.
+Federally recognized tribes decide how they want to participate in the regional structure of FTF.
+Tribes can elect to have their lands designated as a separate First Things First regional partnership council—a tribal region—or they can elect to participate in the designated FTF region or regions in which their tribal lands are located.
+FTF acknowledges each tribe in Arizona’s right to self-governance, including their choice to become their own FTF region or not.
+In addition, every FTF regional partnership council whose designated geographic area includes Tribal lands must have at least one Tribal representative.

 - Family support, including home visitation programs for parents with newborns;